Update 2nd November 2020 at 10:00 – England Only

 All inventories, check-out’s and check-in’s can take place whilst following social distancing guidelines.

-Mid-term inspections are still on hold unitl further notice.
+Mid-term inspections are on hold during the lockdown.

 Landlords have a legal duty to repair and maintain gas pipework, flues and appliances in a safe condition, to ensure an annual gas safety check on each appliance and flue, and to keep a record of each safety check.

 Government guidance at this time is that these safety checks should continue in order to keep you safe.

 If you can not allow access, please let us know as soon as possible.